Battle of Trent's Reach: Battle

 The action at Trent's Reach then ceased until the next day when General Grant was informed of the situation.
 The general, who was not happy about Captain Parker's decision to withdraw, ordered the Onondaga to form up with the gunboats Massasoit and Hunchback for an attack on the rebel fleet.
-The Spuyten Duyvil had arrived in the area on the night before, under orders from Rear Admiral David Dixon Porter to sink any of the ironclads that attempt to sail on to City Point in the darkness.
+The Spuyten Duyvil had arrived in the area on the night before, under orders from Rear Admiral David Dixon Porter to sink any of the ironclads that attempted to sail on to City Point in the darkness.
 Parker refused to attack though and after Grant complained to Secretary of the Navy Gideon Welles, the captain was relieved of duty.
 President Abraham Lincoln suggested that Admiral David G. Farragut take command of the operations.
 Admiral Farragut, who led federal forces in the New Orleans Campaign, was elsewhere at the time so while he made it to the James, Commodore William Radford was placed in charge temporarily.
-However, Radford was on board the USS New Ironsides at Norfolk so the defense of the James fell onto the second officer of Onondaga, Commander Edward T. Nichols, who Grant had expressed confidence in.
+However, Radford was on board the at Norfolk so the defense of the James fell onto the second officer of Onondaga, Commander Edward T. Nichols, whom Grant had expressed confidence in.
 But when it came time for battle, Captain Parker re-assumed authority and led the federal attack on January 24.

 Fortunately for the Union, four of the rebel ships grounded when the tide lowered that morning.
 At 1:45 am, Commodore Mitchell and his men finished clearing the obstructions so he steamed the Fredericksburg back over to where the remaining ships were anchored.
 It was then that Mitchell discovered the Virginia II, the Richmond, the Drewry, and the Scorpion were all resting on the river bottom and could not be freed until high tide which would come at about 11:00 am.
 The situation was complicated further at day break when the Union batteries started to become more accurate.
 The Richmond was hit repeatedly by artillery rounds but her armor protected her from serious damage.
 It was different for the unarmored gunboats, because these ships were mainly wooden vessels, they were "torn to pieces" by enemy fire.
 Drewry was so heavily damaged that her crew abandoned ship just in time because fifteen minutes later, at 6:55 am, a round from one of the batteries ignited the vessel's powder magazine.
 Instantly the gunboat exploded violently and sank.
 The large shock wave also heavily damaged the nearby Scorpion which had to be abandoned as well.
 Two men were killed on the torpedo boat and it sank along with the Drewry.
 To make matters worse for Commodore Mitchell, at 10:30 am lookouts spotted the Onondaga, the two gunboats, and the Spuyten Duyvil heading for them.

 CSS Virginia II's smokestack at Fort Brady which was blown off by cannon fire from the Union batteries.